Specify the Behavior Exactly

 throwing tantrums, swearing, talking back, bothering others, name calling

-Listed (each act in a category identified in order to be included)
+Listed (identifies each act in a category to make that category exact)

 talking back = says, “no”, “I won’t”, “Shove it”